Biography

 Craig Malin's career in community building and organizational development spans three decades.
 Serving as Village Administrator in Poynette, Wisconsin, since 2021, Mr. Malin has experience with six cities, two counties, a metropolitan planning organization and park district.
 He also drafted the charter for a model public school (more here) with a curriculum centered on environmental science and responsible citizenship.

-Craig holds three Masters degrees (Public Administration, Human Resources Development, Urban Planning & Policy) and, every now and then, works on a fourth.
+Craig holds three Master’s degrees (Public Administration, Human Resources Development, Urban Planning & Policy).
 He was the first city manager to complete both the National Preparedness Leadership Initiative and Senior Executive in State & Local Government program at Harvard's John F. Kennedy School of Government, while his professional recognition at the national level includes being the only local government official selected as Assistant Manager, City Manager and County Leader of the Year.

-In Seaside, California from 2016 to 2021, Mr. Malin advanced education initiatives with the local school district and university, while partnering with other local governments to secure tens of millions to remove old blighted barracks on a former Army base to spur redevelopment.
+As Seaside, California's City Manager from 2016 to 2021, Mr. Malin advanced education initiatives with the local school district and university, while partnering with other local governments to secure tens of millions to remove blighted barracks on a former Army base (Fort Ord) to spur redevelopment.
 He personally led numerous community-building efforts including remaking Seaside’s downtown, renovating City Hall, reimagining its largest neighborhood park, and involving citizens and students in the creation of a “Campus Town” project; a project that is both the largest development - with the most affordable housing - ever approved in Seaside and - with its mixed-use, pedestrian-focused design - carbon-negative.
+He was asked back to serve as Interim City Manager in 2024, and did so for seven months, flying back and forth to Wisconsin each week.

 Mr. Malin is a member of the American Society for Public Administration.
 He was a member of the International City / County Management Association (ICMA) for more than thirty years and served on numerous national ICMA and NLC committees, including founding the ICMA Sustainable Communities Committee and rewriting the credentialing exam for the profession.
 He was also an AICP credentialed planner for more than twenty years.